kalpitborkar/Git-Implementation/README.md

-# PyGit
+# Python Git Implementation
-PyGit is implementation of the [Git version control system](https://git-scm.com/) from scratch, written purely in Python.
+Implementation of the [Git version control system](https://git-scm.com/) from scratch, written purely in Python.

-PyGit implements the following fundamental features of git:
+Implements the following fundamental features of git:
   - `add`
   - `cat-file`
   - `checkout`